fsticza/crack-php/README.md

 # How to start breaking a monolith app with Vue.js
+Replace the content rendered by php with small components moving from the inside out towards the layout.
+If only the routing is handled by the backend, transfer the routing logic to the frontend.
 ## Setup
 - docker-compose.yml contains basic environmeal setup (nginx + php8)
 - `docker-compose up` will start the environment